raymyers/human-logic/README.md

 > Proof assistant for people who don't know proofs (yet!)

-Human Logic is an simple interactive prover supporting First-Order Logic for programmers learning new to Formal Methods.
+Human Logic is an simple interactive prover supporting First-Order Logic for programmers learning Formal Methods.

 Runs on the terminal.